ThickBunBun/Qt5YtDL/README.md

 ## About
 This is a front end for Pytube python library, written using Qt5 GUI library.

-As of now application has the curren funcitonality:
+As of now application has the current functionality:
 - User may see the preview of the link they entered
 - User may pick between different video quality
 - User may enable audio only download